 Four on the Floor!

-How to Prevent Your Dog from Jumping Up on You and Yours
+How to Train Your Dog not to Jump Up on You and Yours

 New Doggie LAW: The only way to get attention from people is by keeping all four paws on the floor.
 The most important part of this training is to absolutely prevent him from being given attention for jumping up.(And by the way, attention from you includes being told to sit.
 Since most dogs like to hear the word "sit" since they have received many rewards from putting their butts on the floor, saying "sit" to a dog that just jumped on you will actually reward your dog from jumping up).